-The overall concept aims at a synergetic combination of NDE methods as a hybrid tool for through-cladding degradation assessment of RPVs, taking into account local heterogeneities.
+The overall concept aims at a synergetic combination of NDE methods as a hybrid tool for through-cladding degradation assessment of reactor pressure vessels (RPVs), taking into account local heterogeneities.
 All methods concerned indirectly determine material properties, therefore a calibration is required in order to link measured parameters to material degradation.
-In order to deal with the fact that a universal calibration of the hybrid method is not possible and many RPV base and weld materials exist, in NOMAD a common trend of NDE data regarding neutron-induced embrittlement will be identified and described, based on result parameters optimized for this procedure.
+In order to deal with the fact that a universal calibration of the hybrid method is not possible and many RPV base and weld materials exist, in NOMAD a common trend of NDE data regarding neutron-induced embrittlement will be identified and described, based on result parameters optimised for this procedure.
 The advantage of having a common trend in NDE data is the possibility to re-adjust it for practical application with few reference measurements instead of a large calibration sample set.
-The NOMAD application will rely on a database of material behavior, which is built during the project.
+The NOMAD application will rely on a database of material behaviour, which is built during the project.
 Mathematical-statistical algorithms and a deep understanding of the physical method basics will be the key to accomplish this task.
 Taking on this mission, NOMAD pursues the following strategic goals:

-- Description of sample sets
+Description of sample sets

-- Nondestructive materials characterization and evaluation
+Non-destructive materials characterisation and evaluation

-- Proof of principles (Application and Validation)
+Proof of principles (Application and Validation)

 Finally, the reliability of the NDE tool, taking into account the most relevant parameters that might affect the measurements and its application in the field will be determined on the basis of existing European qualification standards and recommendations for the application of the developed NDE tool provided.